Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

-Facing a criminal charge can be among the most difficult experienced.
+Facing a criminal defense charge can be among the most difficult experienced.
 Whether these charges are misdemeanors or felonies, simply getting arrested can be a traumatic experience.
 Making matters worse, Texas maintains some of the harshest penalties for criminal activity anywhere in the country.
 Therefore, it is essential that people facing criminal charges take a positive step to protect themselves.

 How a Private Criminal Defense Attorney Could Help